mata-elang-stable/mataelang-docs/spark/README.md

 - [x] Install Docker Engine
 - [x] Install docker-compose command

+## Configuration
+Before starting the service, you must configure the configuration files to match your existing environment.
+Here are the configuration files that you need to prepare.
+  - `.env`
+  - `conf/app.properties`
+  - `conf/log4j2.properties`
+  - `conf/spark-defaults.conf`

 ## Installation

 **1. Start Spark services and confirm the services are up.**